dask/dask/docs/source/array-quickstart.rst

 Dask Arrays Quickstart
 ======================

-Dask Array implements a subset of the NumPy ndarray interface cutting up large arrays into many small pieces.
+Dask Array implements a subset of the NumPy ndarray interface and can cut large arrays into many small pieces.
 This lets you work with arrays larger than memory and use all of your cores without having to learn a new syntax.

 Installation Testing
 --------------------

-Because ``dask.array`` is a Python library, rather than a graphical program or command line program, to test that dask.array is working you can run a small Python program.
+Because ``dask.array`` is a Python library, rather than a graphical program or command line program, to test that dask.array is working you can use the Python interpreter.

 In this sample test, install ``dask.array``, run python, and then run a brief set of commands to display an array of random numbers: